sayande717/college/README.md

 1st method -> should accept no argument and display "Welcome to Java" 1 time.
 2nd method -> should accept a string and display "Welcome to Polymorphism" 2 times.
 3rd method -> should accept a string and an integer and display "Welcome to Overloading" 3 times.
 Here, String - "Welcome to Overloading" and Integer - No. of times string will be printed ie 3.
+27.java - Write a program to demonstrate 'Dynamic Method Dispatch'.
+28.java - Write a program on 'Interface'.
+29.java - Define an interface.
+This interface implements two classes, rectangle and circle.
+Calculate the area of rectangle and circle.